×

 @article{tapia2022asap,

-author={Tapia, R. and Martínez-de Dios, J. R. and Gómez Eguíluz, A. and Ollero, A.},
+author={Tapia, Raul and Martínez-de Dios, José Ramiro and Gómez Eguíluz, Augusto and Ollero, Anibal},

 journal={Autonomous Robots},

-title={{ASAP}: Adaptive Transmission Scheme for Online Processing of Event-Based Algorithms},
+title={ASAP: Adaptive Transmission Scheme for Online Processing of Event-Based Algorithms},

 year={2022},